kimeckert/ESP32-RMT-server/README.md

 # Commands

 The commands closely follow the RMT register/RAM definitions.
 Refer to the ESP32 documentation at http://esp32.net/ .
+Lines that do not follow these specifictions are silently ignored and the next line is processed.
 * __c,[div],[high],[low]__
   * Sets the RMT channel clock frequency and the carrier clock frequency and duty cycle.
   * __[div]__: RMT channel clock divider (RMT_DIV_CNT_CHn).
 Text representation of an integer between 1 and 255, inclusive.
 Defines the RMT channel clock division ratio.
 The channel clock is divided from the source clock.
 The ESP32 source clock is 80MHz.